Death of Corrie McKeague

 Corrie McKeague (16 September 1993 – 24 September 2016) went missing in the early hours of 24 September 2016 in the Bury St Edmunds area of Suffolk, England.
-Before disappearing, he worked as a Royal Air Force Regiment gunner.
+Before disappearing, he served as a Royal Air Force Regiment gunner.
+Despite no remains being found, McKeague was legally declared dead in 2022 after an inquest concluded that he was crushed to death after getting into a commercial waste bin that was then tipped into a bin lorry.

 McKeague was last seen, on town centre CCTV footage, entering a cul-de-sac which contained a number of wheelie bins.
 His mobile phone was tracked by masts along a route between Bury St Edmunds and a landfill site near Barton Mills.
 Suffolk Constabulary were initially reluctant to search the site for McKeague's remains because a bin lorry that had travelled that route at that time had been estimated to have been carrying a load of only 15 kg.
 In March 2017, however, the police discovered that the lorry had a significantly larger weight; more than 100 kg.

 McKeague's disappearance remained under investigation and the case attracted widespread publicity, with the authorities believing that he was crushed to death by the bin lorry and that his remains were somewhere at the Barton Mills landfill site.

-Suffolk Constabulary spent more than £2.1 million investigating McKeague's disappearance, making it one of the most expensive missing persons investigations that the force has conducted and, in the words of Suffolk police, one that brought unique pressures on the force.
+Suffolk Constabulary spent more than £2.1 million investigating McKeague's disappearance, making it one of the most expensive missing persons investigations that the force has conducted and, in the words of the police, one that brought unique pressures on the force.
 The search for McKeague was stood down in March 2018, and an inquest in March 2022 concluded that he had died, after climbing into a commercial waste bin, as a result of "compression asphyxia in association with multiple injuries".

 Life

 McKeague was born in Perth in September 1993 and was raised in Cupar, Fife, before moving to Dunfermline, Fife, Scotland at the age of nine, following his parents' divorce.
-McKeague and his two brothers, Darroch and Makeyan, were raised by their mother and attended St Margarets Primary School and St Columba's High School in Dunfermline.
+McKeague and his two brothers, Darroch and Makeyan, were raised by their mother and attended St Margaret’s Primary School and St Columba's High School in Dunfermline.
 McKeague joined the RAF Regiment in 2013 and was posted to No. II Squadron Royal Air Force Regiment based at RAF Honington after his initial Regiment training at the same base.
 McKeague was a Senior Aircraftman gunner and medic on the squadron.

 In January 2017, April Oliver, aged 21, announced that she was pregnant with McKeague's baby.
 Neither she nor McKeague were aware of the pregnancy at the time of his disappearance.
 They had only been dating for five months.
 Miss Oliver was on a holiday in the United States when McKeague disappeared, but cut the holiday short to return to the UK.
 On 18 June 2017, Oliver announced that she had given birth to a daughter, Ellie-Louise, on 11 June 2017.